Bioconductor/setup-starcluster-image/sge_bioc.md

 ```

-Or if RStudio is set up, you can get the master node's DNS name with:
+Or if RStudio is set up, you can get the master node's DNS name with (still
+on your local machine):

 ```
 starcluster listclusters